-Lucidia Leads The Web3 Gaming Revolution In The Middle East
+Lucidia leads the Web3 Gaming Revolution in the Middle East

-(MENAFN- B2Press) Lucidia launches suite of innovative 24 products, integrating blockchain into the experience to redefine the gamer experience, targeting the rapidly growing Middle Eastern market with its young demographic.
+(MENAFN- B2Press Online PR Service) Lucidia launches suite of innovative 24 products, integrating blockchain into the experience to redefine the gamer experience, targeting the rapidly growing Middle Eastern market with its young demographic.

 DUBAI, UNITED ARAB EMIRATES – Leading game studio and publisher Lucidia, announced its ambitious vision to lead the Web3 gaming revolution in its home markets.
 Specializing in the integration of blockchain technology into gaming, Lucidia is set to redefine the gaming experience with its suite of 24 ground-breaking products.
 The company’s strategy focuses on blending traditional gaming with the transformative potential of blockchain, catering to the vibrant and rapidly expanding gaming community in the Middle East.